moosend/mooskin-ui/components/List/README.md

 ### ExpandedSection content

-A list item can have an expandable hidden content which will reveal on list item click, example:
+A list item can have an expandable hidden content which will reveal when the `ListItem` prop of `expanded` is true, example:

 ```
 Import {List, ListItem, ItemContent, ExpandedSection} from 'mooskin';